 Unfortunately, every homeowner will have to deal with a situation like this at one time or another.
-Fortunately, we have insurance for these very situations, though, knowing what to do and how to handle this situation will make a world of difference to both your mental health and to your wallet.
+Fortunately, we have insurance for these very situations, however, knowing what to do and how to handle this situation will make a world of difference to both your mental health and to your wallet.

 Once you contact your insurance carrier you will be assigned a claim number and an adjuster.
 The adjuster’s role is to ascertain the “who, what, when, and how” of your insurance claim, and he/she will ultimately decide how much the carrier is willing to pay out for your loss.
 The adjuster will likely schedule an appointment with you to visit your home and inspect the leak and resultant damage.
-The process from here goes essentially as follows: the carrier will have its own contractor inspect the damage and provide a quote to repair.
+The carrier will have its own contractor inspect the damage and provide a quote to repair.
 This quote will be the basis for any payout you will receive.
 However, it is important that you also obtain your own quote.
 This will be essential if there is a dispute over the scope of repairs and/or the amount of insurance proceeds you will recover.

 The purpose of a declaratory judgment action is to have a court of law rule on the scope of coverage of an insurance policy and the insurer’s obligation to you as the homeowner.
 Actions such as these are fairly straight forward, require little in the way of discovery, and can typically be completed in a year or less.

 Moreover, if you have a legitimate claim that was denied by your carrier, and you are successful in your declaratory judgment action, under New Jersey law you are entitled to recover the costs you incurred in litigating the coverage dispute.